Hi Everyone how many times have I heard " Help! My Adolescent pugs behaving badly.

 If teenagers can consume unimaginable amounts of food, so can teenage pugs.
 Young pugs can eat and 5 minutes later, as you eat something yourself, they can look so pitifully like they've never had a meal.
 You may wonder how they can be so brazen.

 While most adult dogs should be given one or two meals in a day, Pugs should be offered food two to three times a day.
 Smaller portions should be made available so that the dog eats only a specific measured amount.
-Go easy on those tasty dog biscuits !
+Go easy on those tasty dog biscuits!

-Okay, so now we have a bit more information on the difference between the male pugs verses the female pugs.
+Okay, so now we have a bit more information on the difference between the male pugs versus the female pugs.
 Males seem to be a little more laid back, adaptable to whatever your lifestyle may be.
 A go with the flow type dog.

 On the other hand, the female pug seems to be a little more dominant.
 The protector of her domain.